aflamiano-std/sunnyside-agency-landing-page/README-template.md

-# Frontend Mentor - Sunnyside agency landing page solution
+# Sunnyside agency landing page
+## A Frontend Mentor Challenge

+This is the first project I made as an aspiring front-end web developer.
 This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+By undertaking this challenge, I am able to improve my coding skills by experiencing how to build a realistic project.

 ## Table of contents